LizzAy/SamplingRecorder/README.md

-# Cassette Tape
+# SamplingRecorder

-Cassette Tape lets you record you freestyle in the browser.
-You just need to press play to listen to the hiphop loop and when you feel ready just press rec and it starts recording your voice.
-After that a wav file with your freestyle is generated and you can save on your computer.
+Here you can sample your own hit by choosing your o-tone and a beackground beat.
+Have a lot of fun with this!

+This project ist forked from miukimiu (https://github.com/miukimiu/cassette-tape)

 This is a Chrome Experiment.
 It was developed to work only in this browser.
 It uses some technologies not yet fully supported by all browsers.

 Plugins and libraries in use: